MateeDevs/devstack-ios-app/README.md

 - Notifications can be easily tested with scripts from the [ios-push-tester](https://github.com/MateeDevs/ios-push-tester) repository

 ## Debug
-- All important information should be logged using the default `os_log` (there is `Logger` wrapper for convenience)
+- All important information should be logged using the default `os_log` (wrapper `Logger` is available for convenience)
-- All network requests going through the `AuthenticatedProvider` are printed into the console
+- All network requests going through the `AuthenticatedProvider` are printed into the console in debug builds
 - [Flipper](https://fbflipper.com/) with layout and network plugins is enabled for debug builds

 ## Build + Release